Camp – [DHASB] Denali High Adventure Scout Base

 –Requested between May 16-31, 2016 will receive 50% of fees paid

-NOTE: All refund requests are processed after camp is over.
+–Refund requests are processed AFTER camp is concluded

 *Extenuating circumstances include, but not limited to: medical in nature, major disruptions in the family life like death of a family member or divorce.
 Extenuating circumstances does not include sports related activities including tournaments or sport camps or family vacations.

 While the preferred method for a Scout to attend camp is with is troop, there times that is not possible for them to do so.
 Scouts can attend as an individual or also know as a provisional Scout.
 Provisional Scouts will either be assigned to a host troop or provisional troop made up of other provisional Scouts with camp staff serving as troop leaders.
 There is a $60 additional fee for a Scout to attend camp using this method.
 For additional information please call the Council Service Center at 907-337-9547.